 Unfortunately, if you find the pump is damaged, it won’t be able to perform its functions, resulting in a clicking noise.

 In the event that the pump is damaged, you’ll want to replace it.
 Here’s how the replacement process goes (get some gloves on!):

 - Unplug your dishwasher from the wall outlet.

-- Access the drain pump as described above
+- Access the drain pump as described above.

 - Disconnect the wires attached from the drain pump to the control panel.

 - Remove the wire harness from the drain pump.
 Then, rotate the pump counterclockwise to pull it out.
-There’s likely a small tab you’ll need to push on with your fingers before rotating the pump.
+There’s likely a small tab you’ll need to push on with your fingers before turning the pump.

 Once you’ve finished replacing the pump, please reassemble your dishwasher and plug it back into the wall outlet.

 Tip: If you don’t feel comfortable replacing the drain pump on your own, I recommend calling a professional.